- Dept Admin

 We offer lab tours and physics-related presentations to school groups visiting campus.
 You can combine a 45 minute physics presentation with a Campus Field Trip that is offered by OSU Precollege Programs.
 The Gazette-Times featured one of our presentations in a recent article.

 Physics participates in this STEM experience for middle school girls, offering exciting hands-activities led by women undergraduate, graduate and faculty roles models.
+Learn more about Discovering the Scientist Within.

 Discover Days happens twice a year (approximately Nov 1 and May 1).
 Physics offers demonstrations and hands-on activities.
 Examples of what you might discover: